EnzymeFunctionInitiative/EFIToolsKBase_GND_Widget/lib/widget/widgets/data/README.md

 - **Notes**:
   - Checks for UniRef90 and UniRef50 sizes.
   - Returns True if the relevant UniRef size is 0.
+  - Helps determine whether or not we should skip rendering a certain diagram in the highest level function

 ```python
 def lowest_nesting_level(self) -> bool: